mokuda2/hacklytics/README.md

 # FinCast

-FinCast enable financial forecasting of stock prices and cryptocurrencies.
-For this project we have used real-time Stock Market Data and Cryptocurrency historical data from yahoo Finance .
+FinCast enables financial forecasting of stock prices and cryptocurrencies.
+For this project we have used Stock Market Data and Cryptocurrency historical data from yahoo Finance .

 # Requirment